Best Exercise Trampoline of 2021

-The Leikefitness Professional 50-Inch is similar to what we see in a lot of studio fitness classes.
+The Leikefitness Professional 50-Inch is a similar model to what we see in a lot of studio fitness classes.
 Its hexagonal design and wide-set legs make it both appear and feel stable while bouncing.
 Its bungee system is on the firmer end, making the user exert more energy to bounce.
-Due to its large diameter and stable base, it was a favorite for our larger bouncers.
+Its large diameter and stable base made it a favorite for our larger bouncers.

-A downside is that this product is not portable.
+A downside is that this product is not super portable.
 Assembly requires stringing on 30+ different bungee elastics and popping together 6 base pieces.
 This product cannot be folded, nor are the legs are removable.
 To be useful, owners must have enough free space for the Leikefitness Professional 50-Inch to remain assembled in its entirety.
-That being said, the product is durable, safe, comfortable, and fun to use.
+That being said, we found the product to be durable, safe, comfortable, and fun to use.

 The SereneLife Portable & Foldable 40" stands out as a cheerful, fun piece of exercise equipment.
-Beyond that, we thought this was a great product for fitness classes, given you are a smaller jumper.
-The maximum quoted weight is 200lbs; however, the bounce already felt strained for our testers that weight around 120 lbs.
+Beyond that, we thought this was a great product for fitness classes—so long as you're a smaller jumper.
+The maximum quoted weight is 200 lbs; however, the bounce already felt strained for our testers weighing around 120 lbs.
 It was possible to hit the ground while jumping.
 Still, we loved that this trampoline is silent, light, and comes with a portable carrying case.

 The SereneLife Portable & Foldable 40" also seems to be a versatile product.
 It performed well for fitness classes, and it appears safe and fun for children.
 The support handle is slightly wobbly, but it is adjustable to different heights and is very comfortable.
 If you are a smaller person wanting a storable and transportable product to help you enter into the trampoline world without too much of an investment, this product is a good choice for you.